jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > “Needs recipes with _No milk_
 > because: milk = stomachache.
 Dairy free recipes: Vegan blogs as go-to-source”.

-Similarly, if my writing is rather messy, I rewrite some words to ensure that I can later decipher what I wrote (See figure <<correctingWritingNotes>>).
+Similarly, if my writing is rather messy, I rewrite some words to ensure that I can later decipher what I wrote (See the [following figure](#correctingWritingNotes)).
 I write and draw my supplements in another color than the color of the original notes.
 When I wrote my notes during the interview with a blue pen, I use black for the supplements or vice versa, since I like to keep track of what I did in which step of the process.

 <!-- TODO -->